danielbodnar/awesome-stars/README.md

 - [ihebski/DefaultCreds-cheat-sheet](https://github.com/ihebski/DefaultCreds-cheat-sheet) - One place for all the default credentials to assist the Blue/Red teamers activities on finding devices with default password 🛡️
 - [typescript-cheatsheets/react](https://github.com/typescript-cheatsheets/react) - Cheatsheets for experienced React developers getting started with TypeScript
-- [trinib/Linux-Bash-Commands](https://github.com/trinib/Linux-Bash-Commands) - :godmode: Ultimate list of Linux bash commands, cheatsheet and resources
+- [trinib/Linux-Bash-Commands](https://github.com/trinib/Linux-Bash-Commands) - :godmode: Ultimate list of Linux bash commands, cheatsheets and resources
 - [Fechin/reference](https://github.com/Fechin/reference) - ⭕ Share quick reference cheat sheet for developers.
 - [cheat/cheat](https://github.com/cheat/cheat) - cheat allows you to create and view interactive cheatsheets on the command-line.
 It was designed to help remind *nix system administrators of options for commands that they use frequently, but not fre
 - [LeCoupa/awesome-cheatsheets](https://github.com/LeCoupa/awesome-cheatsheets) - 👩‍💻👨‍💻 Awesome cheatsheets for popular programming languages, frameworks and development tools.
 They include everything you should know in one single file.